Kernix13/markdown-cheatsheet/README.md

 ## Visual

-The three sections below deal with adding vidual elements to your markdowb file: `images`, `emojis`, `HTML entities`.
+The three sections below deal with adding visual elements to your markdowb file: `images`, `emojis`, and `HTML entities`.

 ### Images